What happens if you drive a car with bad suspension

 Prevention:

-• Avoid potholes and rugged roads.
+• Do not avoid potholes and rough roads.

 FAQs